What is New Member Training?

-The pledging process is a process that prepares an individual for Brotherhood.
-During the eight week pledging process, pledges go through a highly interactive, constructive, and fun process that helps individuals get acquainted with our organization and its inner workings.
-Pledges learn about music, school history, Alpha Chapter, and Mu Beta Psi as a whole.
-They work together with their pledge class and the brotherhood to achieve goals, construct paddles, and build strong interpersonal relations in order to work well in our organization and in life beyond our fraternity.
-Pledges are also encouraged to take part in the Brothers’ social and musical activities.
-But most of all, the pledges are instructed how to be responsible Brothers dedicated to serving music on NC State’s campus.
+The new member training process is a process that prepares an individual for Brotherhood.
+During the eight week new member training process, members in training (MIT’s) go through a highly interactive, constructive, and fun process that helps individuals get acquainted with our organization and its inner workings.
+MIT’s learn about music, school history, Alpha Chapter, and Mu Beta Psi as a whole.
+They work together with their MIT class and the Brotherhood to achieve goals, construct paddles, and build strong interpersonal relations in order to work well in our organization and in life beyond our fraternity.
+MIT’s are also encouraged to take part in the Brothers’ social and musical activities.
+But most of all, the MIT’s are instructed how to be responsible Brothers dedicated to serving music on NC State’s campus.

-Our pledgemasters for the Spring 2019 season are Buddy Cross and Jared Everson.
-If you are interested in pledging and/or you have any questions about the pledging process, feel free to email them at firstname.lastname@example.org or email@example.com.
+Our New Member Educators for the Spring 2020 season are Samer Issa and Glenn Wagstaff.
+If you are interested in pledging and/or you have any questions about the pledging process, feel free to email them at firstname.lastname@example.org or email@example.com respectively.

 Frequently Asked Questions